Climb to the highest railroad station in Europe and uncover the majesty of the Rhine.

 Day 11 - Homeward Bound

 After a buffet breakfast, we disembark the ship, and here your cruise concludes.
 Make your way back to the railway station with your Tour Manager to board your train back to London St Pancras.
+A transfer to Schiphol Airport is also available, should you wish to conclude in Amsterdam.
 (B)

 Hotel Metropole, Interlaken